dntstck/vim-rusted/README.md

 # rusted

 colorscheme for Vim based on Breeze Dark, blends seamlessly with your terminal and window decorations.
-Uses a warm pallette based on the colors of Rust.
+Uses a warm pallette based on the colors of Rust, for rust development.

+Please be aware, this theme is untested with all other languages apart from rust. use at your own visual mercy.

 ## Installation